-The museum is home to one of the nation’s largest collection of World War II flying aircraft that are all displayed in modern, climate-controlled hangars.
+The museum is home to one of the nation’s largest collections of World War II flying aircraft displayed in modern, climate-controlled hangars.

-Over 30 fighters and bombers are in the collection including a P-51 mustang, a Lockheed Shooting Star, a Spitfire, and even the famous F-14 Tomcat, many of which are available for special events where visitors can take a seat in the cockpit foe a once in a lifetime experience.
+Over 30 fighters and bombers are in the collection, including a P-51 Mustang, a Lockheed Shooting Star, a Spitfire, and even the famous F-14 Tomcat, many of which are available for special events where visitors can take a seat in the cockpit for a once in a lifetime experience.

-The experience allows you to sit in the cockpit of a P-51 on a mission over war-torn France, or dog fighting with the German Luftwaffe.
+The experience allows you to sit in the cockpit of a P-51 on a mission over war-torn France or dogfight with the German Luftwaffe.
 Call ahead for details so you can strap on your flight cap and be aboard the next mission.

-As you wander through the museum visitors will find themselves surrounded by thousands of artifacts, memorabilia, and various uniforms from World War as well as a huge collection of very rare and original combat photography, artworks and murals.
+As you wander through the museum, visitors will find themselves surrounded by thousands of artifacts, memorabilia, and various uniforms from World War as well as a huge collection of sporadic and original combat photography, artworks, and murals.

 Many veterans volunteer here their time to lead group tours, and while the guide adds a few dollars to the cost of admission, the knowledge gained is priceless.

-The Palm Springs Air Museum is a great place to bring the kids, and they are encouraged to explore and take part in the various programs that are geared to the little ones.
-The recent “Kool Kids Paper Airplanes” contest was a huge hit.
-Check with the museum so you can submit your entry next time!
+The Palm Springs Air Museum is a great place to bring the kids, and they are encouraged to explore and take part in the various programs geared to the little ones.
 For a really unique experience, the hangar is available for birthday parties.
 The aviation theme would be an awesome experience, and the guest of honor is free.

-The Palm Springs Air Museum can be rented for galas, private parties and special events.
+Palm Springs Air Museum can be rented for private parties and special events.
 They offer kids birthday parties with a guided tour and hands-on computer flight simulators.

-The area is a popular tourist destination, so make the museum a stop on your next trip out.
-If you decide to stay overnight to explore some of the areas other unique experiences, there are plenty of accommodations available to suit every budget in nearby Palm Springs.
+Palm Springs is a popular tourist destination, making the museum a stop on your next trip out.
+If you decide to stay overnight to explore some of the area’s other unique experiences, there are plenty of accommodations available to suit every budget in nearby Palm Springs.